-Heritage speakers or students who have lived abroad may be placed into higher levels of language without taking a prerequisite, based on a proficiency assessment.
+Heritage speakers, former Dual Language Immersion (DLI) students or students who have lived abroad may be placed into higher levels of language without taking a prerequisite, based on a proficiency assessment.
 These students are not awarded credit for the level(s) they may skip.